SF-Prog/SF-Prog/README.md

 Enthusiastic Software Developer with a lifelong passion for creating and building since childhood.
 I like crafting remarkable products for clients by leveraging the most suitable technologies and robust architectural schemas.
 My journey as a developer has been fuelled by an unwavering curiosity, commitment to innovation, and pursuit of excellence.
 Always felt inspired by translating ideas into effective solutions.

-- 🛎️ I'd been part of the INIT.UY team for the last 3 years, learning not only clean code fundamentals, architectural overview and time management, but one remarkable thing was to learn the whole process to create a product from scratch.
-We achieved great goals together, including several MVP developments, blockchain challenges faced mostly in Solana, and corporate microservices with loads of business logic and technical requirements.
+- 🛎️ I'd been part of the INIT.UY team for the last 3 years, learning not only clean code fundamentals, architectural overview and time management.
+We achieved great goals together, including MVP development, blockchain implementation (mostly Solana), corporate microservices with loads of business logic, technical requirements and SCRUM compliant.

-- 🎎 I’m looking to collaborate on some project related to the environmental crisis, I'd always wanted to contribute somehow to this cause and hopefully in the near future will find the opportunity.

-- 📚 I’m currently learning how to use AI to merge the data analysis world into the development process of an application.
-But always seeking to learn more technologies and best practices.
+- 📚 I’m constantly learning blckchain, always seeking to learn more technologies and best practices on any framework.

-- 📫 You can reach out to santiago.fitipaldo@init.uy for any inquiry or working proposal.

 You can check some of our work at https://init.uy

-Never stop building!

-More of my activity at: https://github.com/sfitipaldo-classwallet

 <!--